webgptorg/promptbook/samples/templates/50-advanced.report.md

 ### Result

 ```
-Feline
+feline
 ```

 ## 💬 Sentence with Synonym

 -   DURATION a few seconds
--   COST $0.000084
+-   COST UNKNOWN

 ### Prompt

 ```
-Write sentence with "cat" and "Feline" in it
+Write sentence with "cat" and "feline" in it
 ```

 ### Result

 ```
-The cat, a domestic feline, gracefully leaped onto the windowsill to bask in the warm sunlight streaming through the glass.
+My cat is a sleek and agile feline, always ready to pounce on any toy that moves.
 ```

 ## 💬 Sentence without original word

 -   DURATION a few seconds
--   COST $0.000169
+-   COST UNKNOWN

 ### Prompt